Overview of oxygen delivery devices

 - FiO2: 0.21-1.0

-- For all ages with appropriate size
+- Patient population: all ages with appropriate size interfaces and settings

 - Advantages: can deliver high FiO2 and positive pressure, may prevent need for intubation in some patients